 Landscape Transformation Program

 Metropolitan Water District’s Landscape Transformation program is being offered as a new program designed to promote water use reduction and sustainability.
-Following the success of other incentive programs focusing on landscaping and turf grass removal, the new Landscape Transformation Program aims to combine turf removal, irrigation modification and rainwater retention or filtration to support reuse or soil absorption of rainwater.
+Following the success of other incentive programs focusing on landscaping and turf grass removal, the new Landscape Transformation Program aims to combine turf removal, irrigation modification and rainwater retention and filtration to support the capture and use of rainwater.
 Every landscape transformation project will include:

 - 5 plants per 100 square feet of area transformed